taboola/taboola-ios-api/README.md

 ## Basic concepts
 The TaboolaApi allows you to get Taboola recommendations to display in your app.
-For each recommendation item TaboolaApi will provide pre-populated views, which you can style to match your app look and feel and place where needed within your app.
+For each recommendation item TaboolaApi will provide pre-populated views, which you can style to match your app look and place where needed within your app.
-The views will automatically handle evertything else: click handling, reporting visiblity back to Taboola's server and more.
+The views will automatically handle everything else: click handling, reporting visibility back to Taboola's server and more.

 Browse through the sample apps in this repository to see how the TaboolaApi can be implemented in different types of apps.
 ## 1. Getting Started